The industry is facing a massive technical workforce shortage, as evidenced by government and industry reports and studies. Some include:

 - The Bureau of Labor Statistics anticipates 5% growth for aircraft mechanic and technical careers in the next decade.
 The Bureau projects 12,400 new technical job openings in the next ten years.

-- Boeing’s needs estimate is even higher; the manufacturer says that the commercial, helicopter and business aviation industries combined will require 754,000 new technicians by 2037, with a quarter of the demand coming from North America.
+- Boeing’s needs estimate is even higher; the manufacturer says that the commercial, helicopter and business aviation industries combined will require 769,000 technicians worldwide by 2038, including 193,000 in North America.

 - An Aeronautical Repair Station Association (ARSA) report estimates that there are more than 2,500 unfilled technical positions in the U.S., costing the repair station industry upwards of $642.5 million in annual revenue.